 A step-by-step guide to writing an architecture resume.
 20+ actionable examples and tips from experts.
-Use our sample resume for architects.
+Use our sample architect resume.

 Sounds pretty dull, doesn't it?
 You'll never be judged by something as mundane as a resume!
 Not so fast.
 Without a well-crafted art resume, you can get turned down for juried exhibitions.
 You can miss grants, awards, gallery shows, commissions, and residency programs.
 You can even turn off buyers.